"Lorem ipsum dolor sit amet, consectetur adipisicing elit..."

 If you have a Conditional Order we will need a copy of the:

-• Filed court order (This must be filed at Court of Queen’s Bench of Alberta)
+• Filed court order (This must be filed at Court of King's Bench of Alberta)

-• Filed Affidavit of Service noting that the Filed Order was served on the tenant(s) (This must be filed at Court of Queen’s Bench of Alberta)
+• Filed Affidavit of Service noting that the Filed Order was served on the tenant(s) (This must be filed at Court of King's Bench of Alberta)

 • A copy of the Notice of Default which was served on the tenants